-We talked to JD Wei, CEO of AgileX Robotics, a world leading robot chassis manufacturer and mobile robot system solution provider and here is what he said about it.
+JD Wei, CEO of AgileX Robotics tells us how it rose to a world-leading robot chassis manufacturer and mobile robot system solution provider.

 First of all, how are you and your family doing in these COVID-19 times?